A messy riot, Purple Knapweed, Yellow wagtails, red hot Pokers of Rosebay Willowherb

 - Salmon Moon: Named for the salmon runs that occur in July

-- Feather Molting moon
+- Fledging moon

 - Berry or Raspberry Moon: Used by some Native Americans